 Please contact Amanda Martin if you have questions.

 CAB’s Mission is to engage students in meaningful service and collaborative initiatives that inspire them to strengthen relationships with the communities of which they are a part.

 Drake's global learning scholarships support students who are studying abroad.
 There are two scholarships for students participating in service-learning abroad.
 Application Form The scholarships are need based, but have slightly different selection criteria.
 Be sure to review the criteria before submitting your global learning scholarship application.
 For questions please contact Maria Rohach, Assistant Director of Drake Administered Programs Abroad.

 Olson Global Service-Learning Match Grants are awarded to student global service-learning projects with faculty/staff support where funds or in-kind donations have been appropriated or raised but where additional funds would be beneficial.

 Two grants of $500 will be awarded this academic year.
 Please note that we are NOT able to reimburse for individual’s mileage or personal costs.

-The application for Spring and May-Term courses will be available soon.
+The application for Spring and May-Term courses is due on a rolling basis.